ray-project/ray/doc/source/data/monitoring-your-workload.rst

    0: - Input: 0 active, 0 queued, 0.0 MiB objects, Blocks Outputted: 200/200
    1: - ReadRange->MapBatches(<lambda>): 10 active, 190 queued, 381.47 MiB objects, Blocks Outputted: 100/200

-When an operator completes, the metrics for that operator will also be logged.
+When an operator completes, the metrics for that operator are also logged.

 .. code-block:: text